-On July 11, 2019, the Company purchased 100% equity in Intensity Holdings Limited ("IHL"), the wholly owned subsidiary of Fast Forward that holds Fast Forward's investment in Intensity.
-Portage paid US

-\$1,298,061 for IHL through the issuance of 12,980,610 common shares of Portage.
+On July 11, 2019, the Company entered in an agreement with Fast Forward Innovations Limited ("Fast Forward") to purchase Intensity Holdings Limited ("IHL"), the wholly owned subsidiary of Fast Forward that holds Fast Forward's investment in Intensity.
+Portage has agreed to pay US \$1,298,061 for IHL through the issuance of 12,980,610 common shares of Portage.
 The sole asset of IHL consists of 288,458 shares of the private company, Intensity.
-This transaction has increased Portage's ownership to 1,288,458 shares of Intensity (approximately 9.7% of the outstanding shares of Intensity).
+This transaction will increase Portage's ownership to 1,288,458 shares of Intensity (approximately 9.7% of the outstanding shares of Intensity).